|

 This airplane would have never existed if, in late 1945 William Allen, then President of the Boeing Company, had not spent company capital to finance it's development (he ordered 50 Stratoliners built) without a single airline order on the books.
 Only 55 production airplanes were built.
 On November 29, 1945 Pan American World Airways became the launch customer with the largest commercial aircraft order in history, a $24.5 million order for 20 Model 377 Stratoliners.

-The 377 was a civil version of the USAF C-97 Stratofreighter.
 This airplane was powered by Pratt & Whitney R-4360, Wasp Major, 28 cylinder radials which was essentially four smaller 7 cylinder radials "bolted" together.
 This engine produced 3500 hp.
 Eack successive bank of cylinders was rotated out of line with the previous one to provide better cooling.
 This earned the engine the nickname of "The Corncob".

 The R-4560 was used widely on some rather famous airplanes; the B-50, the B-36, the Hughes Spruce Goose, the Boeing C-97 and KC-97 tankers, and many others of the day.
 It has been adapted to some famous Reno Air Race winners also, like F4G-2 Corsair.